indeedeng/proctor/docs/loader.md

 }
 ```

-## exporting the loader state
+## Exporting the loader state
-The `AbstractProctorLoader` extends [com.indeed.util.core.DataLoadingTimerTask][GithubUtil] and utilizes [VarExport][GithubUtilVarexport] to make it's state available for debugging.
+The `AbstractProctorLoader` extends [com.indeed.util.core.DataLoadingTimerTask][GithubUtil] and utilizes [VarExport][GithubUtilVarexport] to make its state available for debugging.
 The _com.indeed.util.varexport.servlet.ViewExportedVariablesServlet_, can be used to view the exported namespaces and variables ([example web.xml][proctor-demo-web.xml]).

 | namespace and variable | description |
 | ---------------------- | ----------- |